-Introduction to Community Based Participatory Research
+PART I: Introduction to Community-Based Participatory Research Course Structure

-Course Structure

-An important goal of this course is to establish a common language for seminar discussions that will enable all participants to experience co-learning with the goal of empowering partners (community stakeholders and academic researchers) to develop research proposals and carry out funded research of mutual interest.
+An important goal of this course is to establish a common language that will enable all participants to experience co-learning with the goal of empowering partners (community stakeholders and academic researchers) to develop research proposals and carry out funded research of mutual interest.

-The course seminars will take various formats depending on the topic to be covered.
+The course seminars will take place in-person or online depending on the topic to be covered.
 Topics to be covered include definitions of community, issues of power and control, engagement and participation, the appropriate use of qualitative and quantitative methods, and research design.
-All seminars will take a lecture-and-lab format, with a 1.5-hour lecture and a 1-hour exercise lab.
+All seminars will take a lecture-and-lab format.
 The exercise-lab will provide opportunities for discussion and practical applications of concepts presented in the lecture and readings.
+In addition to the seminars, participants will undertake independent reading and writing exercises outside of class.